KirianaBrown/weather/README.md

 # Weather APP
-Vanilla Javascript Weather App
+Vanilla Javascript Weather App powered by [Openweathermap](https://openweathermap.org/api)

-Created this from scratch using HTML, CSS and JS Vanilla only.
+## Technologies
+ES6 Javascript / HTML / SASS

 You can clone the repository and use the following commands: